Hornbills

 Hornbills are a group of peculiar birds, comprising 55-59 species, of which almost all belong to the family Bucerotidae, whereas two species, the huge ground-hornbills, have been transferred to a separate family, Bucorvidae.
 These birds are distributed in tropical Asia and Africa.

 Hornbills vary greatly in size, from the small West African black dwarf hornbill (Horizocerus hartlaubi), which is 30 cm long and weighs only c.
-100 grams, to the huge rhinoceros hornbill (Buceros rhinoceros) in Malaysia and Indonesia, and the southern ground-hornbill (Bucorvus leadbeateri) in Africa, both measuring c.
-1.2 m long, and the ground-hornbill weighing up to 6.2 kilos.
+100 grams, to the huge great hornbill (Buceros bicornis) in India, Malaysia and Indonesia, which may be up to 1.3 m long, and the Abyssinian ground-hornbill (Bucorvus abyssinicus) in Ethiopia, which may weigh up to 5 kilos.

 Hornbills often call simultaneously, like these silvery-cheeked hornbills (Bycanistes brevis), gathered in a tree, Lake Manyara National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)